YJeeyoung/EEG_analysis/README.md

 ```

 ## Example usages
-Example data and visualization result will be available after the manuscript becomes public.
+Example data and visualization results will be available after the manuscript becomes public.